ianbrdeguzman/faq-accordion-card/README.md

 ## The challenge

-Your challenge is to build out this FAQ accordion card and get it looking as close to the design as possible.
+The challenge is to build out this FAQ accordion card and get it looking as close to the design as possible.

-Your users should be able to:
+Users should be able to:

 -   View the optimal layout for the component depending on their device's screen size
 -   See hover states for all interactive elements on the page